ferrocene/ferrocene/src/macros.rst

   repetition.

 :dp:`fls_eacyb6jap9ru`
-A :t:`metavariable indication` that is matched inside of a repetition shall not be used outside of a :t:`macro repetition in transcription`.
+A :t:`metavariable indication` that is matched inside of a :t:`macro repetition` shall not be used outside of a :t:`macro repetition in transcription`.

 :dp:`fls_y4podc7ee8lf`
 A :t:`metavariable indication` shall be used in a :t:`macro repetition in